OGraffeuille/Buddhabrot-Image-Generator/README.md

 # Buddhabrot
-A c++ program to generate images using the "Buddhabrot" algorithm, a modified version of the Mandelbrot pattern.
-This code is a new version of a Matlab project I worked on a number of years ago, in a (eventually successful) attempt to make the algorithm more efficient to be able to make print quality images.
+This repository contains a c++ program which generates images using the "Buddhabrot" algorithm.
+This algorithm is a modified version of the well known Mandelbrot fractal.
+More information on this algorithm can be found at https://en.wikipedia.org/wiki/Buddhabrot.

-The Buddhabrot is created by sampling random points on the complex plane and iterating them using the mandelbrot sequence, and plotting the path of points which diverge in a set range of steps.
-By changing the required number of iterations to plot, we change the appearance of the Buddhabrot.
-It's worth noting that since this is an inherently random process, there is no 'correct' buddhabrot, just random generations of it.
+The Buddhabrot is created by sampling random points on the complex plane and iterating them using the Mandelbrot sequence, and plotting the path of points which diverge after a specified range of iterations.
+Specifying different number of iterations to plot will change the appearance of the Buddhabrot.
+It's worth noting that since this is an inherently random process, there is no 'true' buddhabrot, just generated instances of it.

+This code is a new version of a Matlab project I completed years ago.
+Re-writing this in C++ allowed me to make the algorithm more efficient, and allowed me to generate images of much higher resolution.

 Print quality images are generally ~7500x7500 bmp files.
 A few lower resolution (2500x2500) images are shown here: